Job Futures Québec

 A) Growth in Economic Activity

 While other factors play an important role, changes in employment are primarily a function of trends affecting growth in overall economic activity, as measured by Gross Domestic Product.
-From 1997 to 2007, GDP went through a period of strong growth, though the growth was a little less strong after 2000.
-The level of growth tailed off considerably in 2008, and the GDP even dropped in 2009, before returning to growth in 2010 and 2011.
+From 1997 to 2008, GDP went through a period of strong growth, though the growth was a little less strong after 2000.
+After the drop in 2009, GDP returned to a good growth in 2010, before experiencing more modest increases in 2011 and 2012.

 - consumer spending